 Those with active breakouts, acne prone skin and easily clogged pores should avoid using tallow.
 Tallow is extremely heavy and can exacerbate certain skin issues.

-Above are my untouched before and after photos from using tallow balm for 30 days.
-Would I say it transformed my skin?
+Honestly, after using straightup controversial cow fat on my face I felt like my skin became softer, more moisturized and supple.
+My lips also never felt more moisturized.
+The drawbacks were it felt heavier on my skin, some smelled plain old funky and grappling with the fact that I’m using dead cow parts for vanity reasons.
+Above are my untouched before and after photos from using tallow balm for a full month.
+Would I say it completely transformed my skin?
 No, I saw some improvements, but nothing that any good and consistent clean skincare routine that matches your skin type wouldn’t bring you.
 I do feel that mature skin and troubled skin, like a broken skin barrier or inflamed skin, would benefit the most.

 For my cleanser, I used a tallow soap bar to remove makeup and clean my pores.
 Then I used a zinc oxide tallow sunscreen during the day and tallow moisturizer followed by a tallow face oil at night.
 For my lips I tried both lip balms and lip salves.
 The brand Vintage Tradition was my least favorite.
 I’ve noticed a lot of people say a certain brand’s face cream isn’t greasy or heavy, but if it has a certain amount of tallow (which you’d want it to), I found there’s no getting around the fact that it’s going to feel greasier than a typical water-based moisturizer.
 I used whipped face creams and still found the finish to be quite oily!
 An alternative I’d suggest is to use a non-tallow face cream followed up with a tallow face oil.
 I was blown away by Summer Solace Emanations Nourishing Oil, which has regenerative organic tallow, emu oil, ratfish liver oil, rose oil and a gorgeous attar.